-- Best-of-K Average Displacement Error (minADE): The minimum point-wise L2 distance to the ground-truth trajectory over all predicted trajectories. - Scene minADE: when considering the prediction of multiple agents simultaneously, it measures the joint minimum L2 distance between predictions and ground-truth over all the agents in the scene. - Best-of-K Final Displacement Error (minFDE): Lowest L2 distance between the K predicted endpoints and the ground truth endpoint at the prediction horizon over all predicted trajectories. - Scene minFDE: When considering the prediction of multiple agents simultaneously, it measures the joint minimum FDE over the whole scene. - Best-of-K Miss Rate (MR): Percentage of predictions whose maximum pointwise L2 distance between the prediction and ground truth is greater than a threshold.
-For Argoverse and nuScenes benchmarks a threshold of 2.0m is considered.
+- Best-of-K Average Displacement Error (minADE): The minimum point-wise L2 distance to the ground-truth trajectory over all predicted trajectories. - Scene minADE: Used when considering the prediction of multiple agents simultaneously.
+It measures the joint minimum L2 distance between predictions and ground-truth over all the agents in the scene. - Best-of-K Final Displacement Error (minFDE): Lowest L2 distance between the K predicted endpoints and the ground truth endpoint at the prediction horizon over all predicted trajectories. - Scene minFDE: To some extent, similar to scene minADE.
+It measures the joint minimum FDE over the whole scene. - Best-of-K Miss Rate (MR): Percentage of predictions whose maximum pointwise L2 distance between the prediction and ground truth is greater than a threshold.
+For Argoverse and nuScenes benchmarks a threshold of 2.0 m is considered.
 However, they define this metric in different ways.
-Whereas nuScenes benchmark uses above definition, Argoverse computes MR as the number of scenarios where none of the forecasted trajectories are within 2m of the ground-truth endpoint.
-Waymo [39] differentiates between lateral and longitudinal thresholds, which scale depends on future time horizon and initial speed. - Heading error: difference in the heading angle between the predicted trajectory and the ground truth trajectory at the final point. - Mean Average Precision (mAP) [39]: area under the precision-recall curve by applying confidence score thresholds across a validation set.
-They use the same definition of a miss as defined for MR, considering any missed predictions as false positive.
-Only one true positive is allowed for each prediction assigned to the highest confidence prediction.
-They report the final mAP averaged over eight different semantic buckets or driving behaviors, i.e., straight, straight-left, straight-right, left, right, left u-turn, right u-turn, and stationary.
-This makes the evaluation more balanced, since some of these trajectory shapes are much more infrequent than others. - Soft Mean Average Precision (Soft mAP) [39]: differs from the above in that additional matching predictions, other than the highest confidence one, are not penalized.
+Whereas the nuScenes benchmark uses the above definition, Argoverse computes MR as the number of scenarios where none of the forecasted trajectories are within 2 m of the groundtruth endpoint.
+Waymo [39] differentiates between lateral and longitudinal thresholds, which scale depends on future time horizon and initial speed. - Heading error: The difference in the heading angle between the predicted trajectory and the ground truth trajectory at the final point. - Mean Average Precision (mAP) [39]: The area under the precision-recall curve by applying confidence score thresholds across a validation set.
+They use the same definition of a miss as defined for MR, considering any missed prediction as false positive.
+Only one true positive is allowed for each prediction-assigned to the highest confidence prediction.
+They report the final mAP averaged over eight different semantic buckets or driving behaviours, that is, straight, straight-left, straight-right, left, right, left u-turn, right u-turn, and stationary.
+This makes the evaluation more balanced, since some of these trajectory shapes are much more infrequent than others. - Soft Mean Average Precision (Soft mAP) [39]: Similar to mAP, but additional matching predictions, other than the highest confidence one, are not penalised.